yosefstifanos/yosefstifanos.github.io/README.md

 ## 🧠 About Me

-- I'm a third-year Data Science student at the University of Illinois Urbana-Champaign with a focus on cybersecurity and analytics.
+- I'm a fourth-year Data Science student at the University of Illinois Urbana-Champaign with a focus on cybersecurity and analytics.
 - I’m passionate about technology, problem-solving, soccer (Go Man United!), and building things that make an impact.

 ---